yizhang82/yizhang82.github.io/_posts/2017-03-31-dotnet-shared-generics.md

 ## What's next

 In this post I only touched the basics - how .NET generics is able to achieve code sharing between different reference type instantiations.
 Of course, it doesn't really stop here - sharing code brings its own set of challenges.
-One such interesting challenge is:

-* How do you know what `T` is?
+One such interesting challenge is: How do you know what `T` is?
 What is the magic that enables retriving the value of typeof(T)?

-THis is something I'll talk about in my next post.
+This is something I'll talk about in my next post.

 Thanks for reading!